vapor/docs/routing/parameters.md

 }
 ```

-Here is what `Model`s conformance looks like for those who are curious.
+Here is what `Model`'s conformance looks like for those who are curious.

 ```swift
 extension Model {